-Laced weed is of the reasons that legalizing cannabis is an excellent idea.
+Laced weed is one of the reasons that legalizing cannabis is an excellent idea.
 It’s bad enough worrying about what chemicals were used to grow your weed.
 You shouldn’t also have to worry, too, about whether you’re going to accidentally light up some Fentanyl and end up in the ER.
 Fortunately, laced cannabis is still quite rare.
 However, dealers and shady sources have occasionally resorted to adulterating the cannabis they sell with other ingredients.
 If you or a friend smoked something from the black market that didn’t seem quite right, use this guide to figure it out.

 Simply stated, laced weed is cannabis that has been adultered with either stronger drugs or substances used to mask poor-quality marijuana.
-Many personal users who lace their own weed will add cocaine or LSD.
-A joint or bowl laced with cocaine is called “primo”, and a joint with LSD-laced paper is often called a “rainbow joint”.
-It is also not unheard of for users to add heroin, meth, PCP, and MDMA, in order to make those drugs “go down easier”.
+Personal users lace their own weed with drugs like cocaine and LSD too.
+A joint or bowl laced with cocaine is called “primo,” and a joint with LSD-laced paper is often called a “rainbow joint.”
+It is also not unheard of for users to add heroin, meth, PCP, and MDMA to their weed in order to soften the effects or come down from those drugs.

 Yet, some adulterants are more nefarious.
 A desperate dealer can use dangerous means to improve the appearance of low-grade cannabis.
 Crushed glass can make it sparkle with the appearance of more trichomes, making it appear more potent.
-Powdered laundry detergent could be sprinkled in to give the appearance of lots of kief, and manipulate the smell.
+Powdered laundry detergent can also be sprinkled in to give the appearance of lots of kief and manipulate the smell.

 If you’ve smoked a little too much cannabis, don’t be surprised if you experience any of these side effects: